mvrdevelopment/spec/mvr-spec.md

 #### Node Definition: Alignment

-This node defines a alignment for an Beam Geometry inside the linked GDTF.
+This node defines an alignment for a Beam Geometry inside the linked GDTF.
+The defined Alignment Node Attributes are specified in Table 56.

 Node name: `Alignment`

-##### Table 57 — *Alignment Node Attributes*
+##### Table 56 — *Alignment Node Attributes*

 | Attribute Name | Attribute Value Type                   | Default Value               | Description                                  |
 | -------------- | -------------------------------------- | --------------------------- | -------------------------------------------- |